preprio/laravel-rest-sdk/README.md

 # Getting started with Laravel

-This Laravel package is a provider for the Prepr API.
+This Laravel package is a provider for the Prepr REST API.

 ## Basics